Way to go!

 Just this: While the health authorities are supposedly “doing everything possible” to fight this outbreak, there has been no mention at all of what would appear to be the most obvious and simple solution: make the cholera vaccine available to those most at risk.

-There are several cholera vaccines available, including Dukoral (which can be taken orally).
+There are several cholera vaccines, including Dukoral (which can be taken orally).

 So why hasn’t the vaccine been made available?
 Why allow all these people to die if there is a vaccine that can give them instant immunity from the disease?